Ryibart/Ryibart/README.md

 # Hey you!
 ### You're finally awake
-Welcome to my Github, where I document my journey through learning coding at Hive Helsinki.
+Welcome to my Github, where I document my journey through learning coding.
 I have zero experience beforehand and a long road ahead that I'm keen to traverse.
 All feedback and improvement suggestions are more than welcomed!